ICESAT-2HackWeek/preliminary/_episodes/03-conda-basics.md

 ### Installing Anaconda (Optional)

 *NOTE: If you don't have time or disk space for the entire distribution do not install Anaconda.
 Install only [Miniconda](http://conda.pydata.org/miniconda.html), a bootstrap version of Anaconda, which contains only Python, essential packages, and conda.
-We will provide an environment file to install all the packages necessary for the Oceanhackweek.*
+We will provide an environment file to install all the packages necessary for the hackweek.*

 [Anaconda](https://www.anaconda.com/distribution/) is a data science platform that comes with a lot of packages.
 At its core, Anaconda uses the conda package management system.